Legends and Letters

 Under your party, there will also be a list of Neopets.
 You can pick one as a bonus member of your party for the battle.
 If you have any friends, they will appear near the top of the list.
 However, using a friend in battle will put them on a cooldown, meaning you cannot call on their help for some time.

 Some specific story battles also have Neopian characters you can use as your bonus member, such as Aurrick or Fyora.
-These will not otherwise be available outside of the levels they appear in.

 Each character has a variety of stats, shown on their cards:

 Attack - This is the base damage your character will do, multiplied by the bonus you get for spelling long words on the game board.